 3. Be ready for some common residency interview questions

-You won’t know what questions you’ll be asked prior to your residency interview, but Dr. Madden ensures there are a few common ones you can expect to encounter in some form.
+You won’t know what questions you’ll be asked prior to your residency interview, but Dr. Madden says there are a few common ones you can expect to encounter in some form.
 First and foremost, you’ll inevitably be met with the prompt, “Tell me about yourself.”
 He suggests you use questions like this to provide more information about yourself as a future doctor.

 “You don’t need to give your life story,” Dr. Madden explains, “but perhaps use this as an opportunity to discuss how you became interested in medicine, what drew you toward your chosen specialty, and other facts related to your medical school journey.”